 Through the many liturgies and other formational activities occurring throughout the year, such as the regular celebration of individual feast days, Sulpician meditations, Days of Recollection, and evenings and weekends of silence, seminarians at Theological College are nurtured and supported in the spiritual vitality that can be gained through these activities both personally and as a member of the seminary community, forming their foundation in prayer to carry them into the priesthood.
-The updating of the Feast of the Presentation Chapel along with the recent addition of a new Daffer church organ have also helped to significantly deepen both personal and community prayer and worship experiences at TC.
+The updating of the Presentation of the Blessed Virgin Mary Chapel along with the recent addition of a new Daffer church organ have also helped to significantly deepen both personal and communal prayer and worship experiences at TC.

 TC SCHOLA and MUSIC PROGRAM

 The formation program at TC is appropriately enhanced by a rich liturgical music program directed by Rev. James McKearney, P.S.S., who holds TC’s John C. Selner Endowed Chair for Sacred Music and Liturgy.
 Working in collaboration with the Director of Liturgy, Rev. Leonardo Gajardo, P.S.S., Fr.
 McKearney prepares the music for the Schola Cantorum to sing during all prayer and liturgical activities and celebrations held throughout the year.
-These activities include, among others: the Opening Day liturgy and Mass in August; the annual Alumni Days reunion vespers service and Mass in October; candidacy and the installation of ministries ceremonies in the fall and winter, respectively; a televised Mass for shut-ins, and the spring diaconate ordination held in the Crypt Church of the Basilica of the Shrine of the Immaculate Conception.
+These activities include, among others: the Opening Day liturgy and Mass in August; the annual Alumni Day reunion Mass in October; Candidacy and the Institution of Ministries ceremonies in the fall and winter, respectively; a televised Mass for shut-ins, and the spring diaconate ordination held in the Crypt Church of the Basilica of the National Shrine of the Immaculate Conception.

 Under Fr.
 McKearney’s direction, the Schola Cantorum has grown to include more than 25 members and continues to enhance the prayer and worship life of the seminary community.
 As an adjunct to the seminarians’ formation, the music program provides the needed training so that seminarians can further develop their musical talents and abilities in preparation for ordination, and as choir members, cantors, psalmists, organists, and in other musical roles.